icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT308/lab4.md

 ### **Important Notes**

 - **Ethics & Authorization**: This challenge is for educational purposes only.
-You are permitted to perform these tests only on your own session within the AIVTIC portal.
+You are permitted to perform these tests only on your own session within the ICDFA portal.
 Attacking other users’ sessions without their consent violates ethical hacking principles.

 - **Professionalism**: Ensure your report is professional and well-structured, following the provided format.
 Points will be awarded for thoroughness, clarity, and adherence to ethical guidelines.